rust-lang/rust/src/doc/rustc-dev-guide/src/rustdoc.md

 * Run `./x setup tools` before getting started.
 This will configure `x` with nice settings for developing rustdoc and other tools, including downloading a copy of rustc rather than building it.
-* Use `./x check src/tools/rustdoc` to quickly check for compile errors.
+* Use `./x check rustdoc` to quickly check for compile errors.
-* Use `./x build` to make a usable rustdoc you can run on other projects.
+* Use `./x build library rustdoc` to make a usable rustdoc you can run on other projects.
   * Add `library/test` to be able to use `rustdoc --test`.
   * Run `rustup toolchain link stage2 build/host/stage2` to add a